Reacquainting

 Jasher 21:24-36, 25:17

-And Abraham asked the wife of Ishmael, saying, “Where has Ishmael gone?”
+He asked Ishmael’s wife, “Where has Ishmael gone?”

-And Abraham said to Ishmael’s wife, “My daughter, give me a little water that I may drink, for I am fatigued from the journey.”
+Then he said to her, “My daughter, please bring me a little water to drink.
+I’m tired from the journey.”

 Falling Action